OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_5121.rst

 - `Fix issue with hashed SSH known_hosts file and upcased hostname <https://github.com/OpenNebula/one/issues/4935>`__.
 - `Systemd timer for ssh-socks-cleaner loops on service condition check <https://github.com/OpenNebula/one/issues/4939>`__.
 - `Respect Ruby site_ruby paths for local overrides <https://github.com/OpenNebula/one/issues/4929>`__.
+- `Fix sort by used CPU and used Memory in VM list <https://github.com/OpenNebula/one/issues/4031>`__.